tangentsoft/pidp8i/README.md

 Although this is installing to a directory your user has write access to, you still need to install via `sudo` because the installation process does other things that do require `root` access.

+#### --no-lamp-simulator

+If you build the software on a multi-core host, the PDP-8/I simulator is normally built with Ian Schofield's incandescent lamp simulator feature, which drives the LEDs in a way that mimics the incandescent lamps used in the original PDP-8/I.  This feature currently takes too much CPU power to run on anything but a multi-core Raspberry Pi, currently limited to the Pi 2 and Pi 3 series.

+If you configure the software on a single-core Pi — models A+, B+, and Zero — the simulator uses the original low-CPU-usage LED driving method instead.

+Those on a multi-core host who want this low-CPU-usage LED driving method can give the `--no-lamp-simulator` option to `configure`.

 #### --serial-mod